briana11jordan-profile/briana11jordan-profile/README.md

 --> Fordham University Alumni attended the Gabelli School of Business --> SQL, Tableau, Power BI, and Excel
 --> I am a business owner, mother and L.M.T/ C.P.T
---> My passion is health adnd wellness and learning how to become my best self mentally, physically and spiritually I love to cook and anything that gives me butterflies in my belly.
+--> My passion is health adnd wellness and learning how to become my best self mentally, physically and spiritually.
+I love to cook and anything that gives me butterflies in my belly.
 Currently I am a data-driven Business Analyst with a background in financial services, tax analysis, and operational problem-solving, complemented by advanced training in Business Intelligence and Data Analytics.Passionate about transforming data into actionable insights that drive efficiency, profitability, and sustainable growth.